 It’s hard enough applying to medical school.
 That’s why International Medical Aid is here to make the process easier.
 That’s why we offer medical school admissions consulting.
 We can review your primary and secondary applications, go over your personal statement and secondary essays, and even conduct a mock interview to give you a sense of what an actual interview might be like.

-Now that you understand the rolling admissions process, let’s talk about AMCAS, AACOMAS, TMDSAS and our series of definitive guides to medical school.
-Our blog is full of information and resources to help you on your journey.
+Now that you understand the rolling admissions process let’s discuss AMCAS, AACOMAS, TMDSAS, and our definitive guides to medical school.
+Our blog contains information and resources to help you on your journey.

 If you’re confused about the differences between primary and secondary applications or your personal statement vs. secondary applications, the following guides contain all of that information.